msi-ris/Tutorials/rnaseq_cmd_beta.md

 2. Enter your password at the prompt.
 Note that you will not see your password as you type it (not even stars).
-Press `Enter` when you have finished entering your password.
+Press `Enter` when you have finished typing your password.
 If you have successfully entered it, you will see a window that looks like the one below.
 If you did not enter the password properly, it will just ask you to try again.